UCSD-ECEMAE-148/spring-2023-final-project-team-3/final-report.md

 # Team 3 - The Autonomous Amigos - Human Following Robot with Obstacle Avoidance
 ### Team:
-ECE - Sialoi Taa
+* ECE: Sialoi Taa

-MAE - Daniel Ruiz, Ryan Evans, Hanyang Feng
+* MAE: Daniel Ruiz, Ryan Evans, Hanyang Feng

-UCSD JSOE - ECE/MAE 148 - SP23 - Team 3
+* UCSD JSOE - ECE/MAE 148 - SP23 - Team 3

 ## Project Objective
 The project goal is for the vehicle to find a human target, then follow them until it gets within a certain distance.
 Then, when given a hand signal, the robot will open a hatch containing the user's meal.
 The robot will also avoid any obstacles in its path while navigating toward the person.
 This project is for an autonomous vehicle controller by a VESC.
 The idea was motivated by the autonomous robots employed by food delivery companies like DoorDash and Uber Eats.